Starting the Dirac Live application¶

 Once the output device has been selected, the main tab menu appears.
 This menu indicates which tab you are currently viewing.
 Each tab has buttons to navigate to the previous and next tabs.
 You can also navigate directly to a tab by clicking on its name in the menu.

 The Main display area contains the key information of each tab.

 The "hamburger" icon towards the top left drops down a menu with a number of useful items:

 When events happen, a notification appears to the top right of the window.
 Normal notifications are in green, with warnings and errors in black and orange:

 To close a notification, click on the "X" at its top right.

-To close the overlay, click on the icon at its top right (partially obscured in the screenshot on page 22):
+To close the overlay, click on the icon at its top right:

 To open the help overlay again, click on the question mark icon: